Reno Piscopo

-Reno Piscopo (/it/; born 27 May 1998) is an Australian professional footballer who plays as a winger or attacking midfielder for A-League Men club Melbourne Victory.
+Reno Piscopo (/it/; born 27 May 1998) is an Australian professional soccer player who plays as a winger or attacking midfielder for Super League club Persik Kediri.

 Early life

 Piscopo was born in Melbourne, Australia to an Italian father and Maltese mother.

 Club career

 Youth

 Piscopo began his youth career with Melbourne Phoenix, and later the Genova International School of Soccer.
 He was signed by Inter Milan in 2011, where he played with the youth teams for six years, before signing with Torino in 2017 to join the youth setup.

 Renate

 In August 2017, Piscopo was transferred to Renate, signing a three-year deal.
 Piscopo stated his intentions for leaving Torino were attain more first team experience.
 He made his league debut on 27 August as a substitute in a 3–0 win at home against Padova.

 Wellington Phoenix

 In August 2019, Piscopo signed a three-year deal with Wellington Phoenix.